pocl/pocl/doc/sphinx/source/remote.rst

 Background
 ----------

-PoCL-Remote is an OpenCL driver which will forward OpenCL commands to a remote server over network.
+PoCL-Remote is an OpenCL driver which forwards OpenCL commands to a remote server over network.
 The remote OpenCL devices are listed in the local OpenCL platform device list and each each remote device can be used like it was a local OpenCL device.
 The properties of a remote